burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidacy-Status.md

 ----

-**Thanks to the Committee for the feedback for me to improve myself in the future!**
+**Thanks to the Committee for the personal feedback about how I can improve myself in the future!**

 ---